TjWheeler/LightVx/README.md

 * Numeric - numbers only
 * PhoneAndLength - combine phone number validator and length validator
 * PhoneNumber - attempts to validate a phone number with optional braces
+* SqlSafeText - Detects use of characters used in SQL Injection Attacks
+* XssSafeText - Detects use of characters used in XSS Attacks
-* SafeText - very restrictive validator that allows a to Z, space, hyphen and apostrophe.
+* SafeText - Combines both the XSS and SQL validators.
 * Url - validates against a valid url

 ## Fluent API